 Our chapter on the 1917 renewal of the A.J.C. classic narrated the early history of the Melton Stud and the emergence of The Welkin as Australia’s leading stallion.
 As we have seen, over the years The Welkin sired some wonderful youngsters and older middle-distance horses, and Ernest Clarke, who owned him, retained many of them to race in his colours.
 But when Clarke sold Gloaming as a yearling, he lost the best horse The Welkin ever got, and the only one to win an A.J.C.
 Derby.
 It seemed rather fitting, therefore, that when Ernest Clarke finally did manage to win the Derby at Randwick, it was with a homebred colt by Cyklon, the stallion that succeeded The Welkin at his famous stud.
 Cyklon’s history, and how he came to be installed at Melton Park, is worth relating.

 When Joe Brien (nee O’Brien) established the Kingsfield Stud, near Aberdeen on the Upper Hunter in 1913, he entertained high hopes for his dual Derby winner, Beragoon, as a prospective stallion.
 Beragoon joined Malt King there and, great performers though they were on the racecourse, neither stamped their progeny with their own particular quality.
 Consequently, in 1921 on a visit to England, Brien was on the market for a prospective stallion to boost his stocks, provided he could secure him at the right price.
 Just how fortunate he was in acquiring the black St Frusquin stallion, Rossendale, for 600 guineas on that trip was not readily apparent at the time.
+E. E. Coussell, the Secretary of the British Bloodstock Agency, cabled Cecil Brien, the son who was managing Kingsfield while his father conducted his world tour: “Rossendale shipped by Persic on the 22nd; bought by Brien, of Kingsfield.
+He is a good individual, 16 hands high, with 9” of bone; a horse of rare quality, with a lovely disposition, and is a sure server.’

 In 1923-24 Valais won the first of what was to be five successive Australian sires’ premierships, and he did it with just two crops racing; in that season he had 15 individual winners of 29 races, and £28,379 in stakes.
 No single statistic is more telling of either his dominance or the immediacy of it.
 Apart from Heroic, his second crop included the brilliant Fuji San (A.J.C.
 Doncaster Handicap and All Aged Stakes; V.R.C.
 October Stakes); Metellus (winner of the A.J.C.
 Epsom Handicap; V.A.T.C.
 Toorak Handicap); and Valiard (winner of the V.R.C .Newmarket Handicap), as well as numerous other good class horses.
 It was little wonder that at the 1924 Sydney Easter Yearling Sales the more discerning buyers, or at least those with big cheque-books, were keen to secure a colt or filly by this wonder stallion.
 Will and Fred Moses consigned eight yearlings for sale through the offices of William Inglis and Son on the first day, Tuesday, April 22nd, 1924.
 What a wonderful day’s selling it was when one considers that no less than three outstanding champions of the Australian Turf went through the ring.